Social Etiquette: Everything You Need To Know About Behaving Well

 28. Give your seat to the elderly and pregnant women.

 29. Do not point at things with your fingers, especially if there are a lot of people around.
 This may sound weird, but you can unintentionally point at a person and make them feel uncomfortable.

-30. Just like pointing fingers at someone is not cool, starring at others is a sign of bad social etiquette as well.
+30. Just like pointing fingers at someone is not cool, staring at others is a sign of bad social etiquette as well.